write2sarah/lightbulb-api/README.md

 ## 🧠 What This Is

-A Flask-based Python API that:
+A local Python API (built with Flask) that:

-* Receives structured insight data from a custom GPT
+•	Receives structured insight data from a Custom GPT
-* Writes `.md` files in Zettelkasten-friendly format
+•	Writes .md files in Zettelkasten-friendly format
-* Organizes entries in a local folder (e.g. your Obsidian vault)
+•	Saves them directly into a folder you control—like your Obsidian vault

-Optionally deployable via [Render](https://render.com) or run locally via Flask + Ngrok.
+You host it.
+You own it.
+No external deployment required.

 ---

 ## 🤖 How It Works With the GPT

 You’ll need:

-* A **Custom GPT** (Lightbulb Tracker V2)
+	•	A Custom GPT (like Lightbulb Tracker V2)
-* This API, deployed and reachable (e.g., on `https://your-app.onrender.com`)
+	•	This API running on your local machine (using Flask + optional Ngrok)

-When a lightbulb strikes in conversation with your GPT, the GPT:
+When a lightbulb strikes in conversation with your GPT, it:

-1. Gathers the structured fields (title, tags, somatic signal, etc.)
+	1. Gathers your insight’s metadata (title, tags, somatic signal, etc.)
-2. Sends a POST request to this API’s `/lightbulb` endpoint
+	2. Sends a POST request to your local API endpoint
-3. This API writes it to your folder as a `.md` file with YAML frontmatter
+	3. This API writes a .md file with frontmatter into your vault

-You now have a tangible trace of ephemeral insight.
+Voilà—your insight has a home.

 ---

 ## 🗂️ File Format

-The markdown files include 8 metadata fields:
+Eash insight is saved like this:

 ```yaml
 ---